mudthomas/playlist_maker/README.md

 ## The future

 * I might make an executable to let other, jealous users make use of it.
-* A prompt to populate auth.json when it does not exist would be nice.
 * Perhaps I will look into incorporating Discord API in order to send commands to the bot.
 For now I make use of the crownseeder admin command.